ORIGIN STORY

 Typica

-Known for its intense sweetness and balance.
+The oldest variety.
+Known for excellent flavor, intense sweetness, and balance.

 Bourbon